Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field

 In the literature we can find several ontologies of research areas, each differing in scope, size, depth, and curation.
 Notable examples include the ACM Computing Classification System, Medical Subject Headings, IEEE Thesaurus, and UNESCO Thesaurus~\cite{lipscomb2000medical,rous2012major,salatino2018computer,openalex2024}.

-One crucial aspect of these ontologies is their coverage.
-For instance, the Medical Subject Headings (MeSH) is a single-field ontology with over 30K concepts in the field of Medicine~\cite{lipscomb2000medical}.
+The Medical Subject Headings (MeSH) is a single-field ontology with over 30K concepts in the field of Medicine~\cite{lipscomb2000medical}.
 It is maintained by the National Library of Medicine (US), and mostly employed to organised content in the Medline digital library.
-It receives yearly updates with minor amendments to reflect the latest developments of the field.
+It receives yearly updates with minor amendments to reflect the latest developments in the field.

 The field of Computer Science is represented by the ACM Computing Classification System\footnote{The ACM Computing Classification System – \url{http://www.acm.org/publications/class-2012}}~\cite{rous2012major} and the Computer Science Ontology (CSO)~\cite{salatino2018computer}.
 The former contains about 2K research topics and it is maintained by the Association for Computing Machinery (ACM) for its digital library.
 CSO, on the other hand, offers a more comprehensive view with over 14,000 research concepts.
-CSO was automatically generated using Klink-2~\cite{osborne2015klink}, starting from a corpus of 16 million scientific publications; and is being employed by Springer Nature to enhance the metadata quality of their computer science proceedings, including the Lecture Notes in Computer Science and Lecture Notes in Artificial Intelligence~\cite{Salatino2021}.
+CSO was automatically generated using Klink-2~\cite{osborne2015klink}, starting from a corpus of 16 million scientific publications; and is being employed by Springer Nature to enhance the metadata quality of their computer science proceedings, including the Lecture Notes in Computer Science and Lecture Notes in Artificial Intelligence~\cite{salatino2019improving}.

 In the field of Engineering, there is the IEEE Thesaurus, which contains 12K terms.
 Curated by the Institute of Electrical and Electronics Engineers (IEEE), it is updated annually and serves as a basis for classifying academic articles and research within the IEEE digital library.